josxha/flutter-maplibre/docs/docs/layers/circles.md

 }
 ```

 That's it!
-You can add multiple `CircleAnnotationLayer`s with different
+You can add multiple `CircleLayer`s with different
 properties.

 ## Update